RunLLM/aqueduct/CONTRIBUTING.md

 # Contributing to Aqueduct

 Thank you for contributing to Aqueduct!
-This is a quick quide to setting up yoru devlopment environment and contributing to the codebase.
+This is a quick guide to setting up your development environment and contributing to the codebase.

 We welcome contributions from anyone who's excited about building prediction infrastructure for data scientists.
 Contributions can be both in the form of